Employment criteria

 HMRC Tax Calculation forms

-For your clients who self-assess and submit their tax returns online to HMRC we will require the following:
+For your clients who self-assess and submit their tax returns online to HMRC, we'll require the following:

 For details of how your client can obtain these online click here

-For your clients who self-assess and submit paper based tax returns to HMRC the following is required:
+For your clients who self-assess and submit paper based tax returns to HMRC, we'll require the following:

-• HMRC will automatically send a paper copy of the tax calculation to your client after the tax return has been processed by HMRC, however they will not automatically send the tax year overviews, these will need to be requested separately.
+- HMRC will send a paper copy of the tax calculation to your client after the tax return has been processed by HMRC, however they will not automatically send the tax year overviews.
+These will need to be requested separately.

 The end of the latest financial period must not be more than 18 months old.